 Applying for Rhode Island TDI Benefits

-There are two avenues available when applying for Rhode Island TDI benefits: completing a paper application, or filing via an internet claims system.
+There are two avenues available when applying for Rhode Island TDI benefits: completing a paper application, or filing via the internet claims system.

 Benefits Application Form

 Whether completing a paper application form or using the internet system there is some basic information needed: personal and work information, medical information, claims history, employer information, and your dependents allowance.
 The number of dependents helps determine your maximum benefits amount.

 The Internet Claims System